 The Northern Lights season in Iceland is from September to mid-April.
 Some sources will recommend November to February as the prime time for viewing the Aurora, as they are the darkest months with the longest possible window to see the lights.
 However, these months also have the worst weather with lots of rain, snow and clouds.
 It is also not unheard of to see the lights as early as mid-August.

 Where to see the Northern Lights in Iceland

 Northern Lights trips are organized around the country all winter long.
-There are for example numerous tour operators offering these late-night sightseeing excursions from Reykjavík.
+There are for example numerous tour operators offering these late-night sightseeing excursions from Reykjavík, of which we recommend the Northern Lights Mystery Tour and Northern Lights Super Jeep Hunt.
 The ideal location for sightings varies and the local guides are skilled in ‘hunting’ the lights, finding locations where conditions are best for seeing them each night.

 In most cases, chances of catching the Northern Lights are immediately improved outside populated areas, away from city lights.
 That being said, the Aurora can often be seen dancing over the capital and other towns.
 Most hotels around the country offer a special Northern Lights wake-up service, so if lights happen to appear, they will let you know.
 A longer stay in one location will also improve your chances of spotting this magical natural phenomenon.

 What are the optimal conditions for the Northern Lights in Iceland?

 Witnessing the Northern Lights in Iceland requires patience, luck and the following conditions to be met.
 Of course, there is a chance that even if all those conditions are in your favour and you take every opportunity you get, you still might not see the lights.
 That being said, you may have the luck of seeing them from the aeroplane or on the drive from the airport.
 Luck is an important factor.

 There must be enough solar activity for the lights to appear.